Vinayakdata/Vinayakdata/README.md

 ## ⚡ Machine Learning Enthusiast ⚡

 ### Who am I ?
 I am VINAYAK SINGH.
 I am a pre-final year undergraduate at KIIT Deemed to be University.
 I am having experience of publishing many research papers at various International Conferences and Journals.
-I am Data Science Research Intern at Cluzters.ai, and I'm also working with ML/AI team of GFGKIIT.
+I am former Data Science Research Intern at Cluzters.ai and Glosity.club, and I'm also working with ML/AI team of GFGKIIT.
 I am having deep knowledge of Machine Learning, Deep Learning, Data Analytics, Tableau and many more.

 ### 🔭 I’m currently working on
-- Detection of Leukemia Cancer by using  K-Fold Cross Validation via Hybrid CNNs
+- Classification and Segmentation of Pneumothorax by using  K-Fold Cross Validation via CNNs and autoencoders.
-- Detection of Weeds in Soybean Crops based on Transfer Learning and MOFV
-- Parkinson's Disease Classification by implementing various ML algos with PCA on different Voice Attributes
+- Recommender System.

 ### 🌱 I’m currently learning
 - Big Data